arangodb/docs/3.9/data-modeling-naming-conventions-database-names.md

   Example database names that can be used with the _extended_ naming convention:
   `"España", "😀", "犬", "كلب", "@abc123", "København", "München", "Россия", "abc? <> 123!"`

+{% hint 'warning' %}
+While it is possible to change the value of the `--database.extended-names-databases` option from `false` to `true` to enable extended names, the reverse is not true.
+Once the extended names have been enabled they will remain permanently enabled so that existing databases with extended names remain accessible.

+In a cluster, it is also required to set the value of the startup option consistently on all Coordinators and DB-Servers.
+{% endhint %}